cafasdon/azurebillreport/README.md

 ## 🙏 **Acknowledgments**

 - Built with modern web standards for maximum compatibility
-- Uses SheetJS for reliable Excel file processing
+- Uses SheetJS for reliable Excel file processing and Papa Parse for CSV parsing
 - Bootstrap 5 for responsive, professional UI design
 - Font Awesome for consistent iconography